2024-02-28 20:07:04

 Gabriele Heinisch-Hosek (SPÖ) also recognized a financial imbalance between training in nursing professions and police trainees and called for attractiveness measures.
 In their eyes, a training offensive is necessary.
 Not only pay, but also service divisions and training tracks need to be improved in order to combat the nursing shortage.

 For Christian Drobits (SPÖ), it was incomprehensible that nursing staff were not entitled to a hard-work pension despite the high physical and psychological stress.
 No party other than the SPÖ wants to change this.
-Drobits also warned that corporations could settle and enrich themselves in the care sector through the “back door”, which would counteract the focus on the common good.
+Drobits also warned that corporations might settle and enrich themselves in the care sector through the “back door”, which would counteract the focus on the common good.

 ÖVP: Developments over the last few years are going in the right direction

-ÖVP club chairman August Wöginger responded to the SPÖ criticism that he doesn’t believe in talking about a “care crisis”.
+ÖVP club chairman August Wöginger responded to the SPÖ criticism that he doesn’t believe in talking regarding a “care crisis”.
 This is negligent and leads to uncertainty.
 Wöginger also saw the need for more staff, but the development of the last few years was going in the “right direction”.
 He referred to the measures taken by the federal government in recent years, in which the SPÖ “was only moderately involved”.
 Instead, the Social Democrats would “talk sick” to the system and act with “false numbers”.
 The demand for a reduction in working hours would further exacerbate the labor shortage, criticized the ÖVP club chairman.

 Martina Diesner-Wais (ÖVP) emphasized that the staff shortage is present in all areas of care.
 In order to counteract this, a package of measures is needed, she pointed out the nursing scholarship, nursing apprenticeships and school experiments, which will be incorporated into the regular system.
 In addition, nursing staff from abroad are needed.